talonendm/talonendm.github.io/_posts/2026-05-10-travel-europe.md

    :contentReference[oaicite:2]{index=2} — A historic peninsula where World War II began, now a memorial site with monuments and open-air exhibits.

+# Top 3 Places to See in Lębork

+1. **Lębork City Walls (Medieval Fortifications)**
+   In :contentReference[oaicite:0]{index=0}, remnants of the medieval defensive walls are among the city’s most important historical attractions, reflecting its Hanseatic past.

+2. **St. James Church**
+   :contentReference[oaicite:1]{index=1} — A Gothic brick church dating back to the Middle Ages, known for its tall tower and historic interior details.

+3. **Łeba River Embankments**
+   Scenic riverside areas along the Łeba River offering walking paths, green spaces, and a peaceful atmosphere close to the city center.

+# Top 3 Places to See in Słupsk

+1. **Słupsk Old Town & Town Hall**
+   In :contentReference[oaicite:0]{index=0}, the Old Town features colorful historic buildings, with the neo-Gothic Town Hall as its centerpiece.
+The square is a lively cultural and social hub.

+2. **Castle of the Pomeranian Dukes**
+   :contentReference[oaicite:1]{index=1} — A Renaissance-era castle that now houses the Museum of Central Pomerania, including art and historical exhibitions.

+3. **St. Mary’s Church (Kościół Mariacki)**
+   :contentReference[oaicite:2]{index=2} — A Gothic brick church known for its tall tower and famous collection of works by the artist Witkacy.

+# Top 3 Places to See in Koszalin

+1. **Koszalin Cathedral (St. Mary's Cathedral)**
+   In :contentReference[oaicite:0]{index=0}, this Gothic cathedral is one of the city’s most important landmarks, known for its tall tower and striking stained-glass windows.

+2. **Park of the Pomeranian Dukes (Park Książąt Pomorskich)**
+   A large green space in the city center featuring walking paths, monuments, fountains, and cultural venues, ideal for relaxing and exploring.

+3. **Góra Chełmska (Chełmska Hill)**
+   :contentReference[oaicite:1]{index=1} — A popular pilgrimage and viewpoint site offering panoramic views of the region, along with a sanctuary and observation tower.

 ## Top 3 Places to See in Szczecin

 1. **Pomeranian Dukes’ Castle**